apache/apisix/doc/plugins/udp-logger.md

 ## Disable Plugin

-When you want to disable the `udp-logger` plugin, it is very simple, you can delete the corresponding json configuration in the plugin configuration, no need to restart the service, it will take effect immediately:
+Remove the corresponding json configuration in the plugin configuration to disable the `udp-logger`.
+APISIX plugins are hot-reloaded, therefore no need to restart APISIX.

 ```shell
 $ curl http://127.0.0.1:2379/apisix/admin/routes/1 -X PUT -d value='